lliuti/bossabox-challenge/README.md

 yarn
 ```

 There is also a '.env.example' file at the root folder.
-In order to run the app, rename it to '.env' passing the correct information.
+In order to run the app, rename it to '.env'.
+Also make sure to pass the correct information.

 ### How to run it